 One of the more challenging moments leading up to the release of Sophia was when the dear friend through whom the book was published posed a question and a challenge.
-This person, for whom I have the utmost respect, expressed concern about the circumstances of Sophia’s death late in the book, wondering if this constituted “violence for the sake of entertainment.”
+This person, for whom I have the utmost respect, expressed concern about events late in the book, wondering if they constituted "violence for the sake of entertainment."
 I took this challenge very seriously.
-Was I just playing with human emotion in crafting a scene where one person does intentional and lethal harm to another?
-After much reflection and though, I came to the conclusion that I wasn’t, and the scene remained in its original form.
+Was I just playing with human emotion in crafting a scene?
+After much reflection and thought, I came to the conclusion that I wasn't, and the scene remained in its original form.

 As a good friend of mine once said: "When a wall of pain appears before you, lean right into it, and watch it crumble."